I Thought I Would Just Know How to Mother

 And I want to show you what astrology showed me:

-💫 You were never meant to mother alone.
+💫 You don’t have to mother alone.